All Episodes

 Last night, minding my own business, as I always do, working feverishly on show prep for this program, became aware of a blog posting at ABC News.

-In fact, let me uh go over here and get this.
+In fact, let me go over here and get this.

-It was uh well, not panic filled, but there was you could read there was an element of fright in this.
+It was, well, not panic-filled, but you could read there was an element of fright in this.

 That's what they want you to think.

-I said, Well, what a golden opportunity for Operation Chaos troops to go in there and infiltrate this and try to get conservatism written into the Democrat Party platform.
+I said, wow, what a golden opportunity for Operation Chaos troops to go in there and infiltrate this and try to get conservatism written into the Democrat Party platform.

 Well, later on, after the ABC News blog story hit, the Democrat National Committee says, come on in.